nqtikx/courseWorkDPSA/README.md

 An application implementing the Huffman compression algorithm with a graphical illustration of the Huffman tree construction.

-сhange the link to the two files in the Worker With Files.cs file
+сhange the link to the two files in the WorkerWithFiles.cs